Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 The Lunar Chronicles series by Marissa Meyer

-The Lunar Chronicles begins with Cinder and follows the character by the same name, who is an intelligent, brave teenager who happens to be a cyborg, half-human, half machine.
+The Lunar Chronicles begins with Cinder and follows the character by the same name, an intelligent, brave teenager who happens to be a cyborg, half-human, half machine.
 She is a fantastic mechanic and just so happens to be the stepdaughter of a not very nice woman with, you guessed it, two stepsisters.
-Although Marissa does follow the story Cinderella slightly, it is written in a way that is not predictable and more real than the original tale.
-Each book in the series adds new characters and embedding yet another fairy tale in the mix.
-The next one being Scarlet about Little Red Riding Hood, who lives with her grandma.
-Each of these tales is so intricately woven together; they do not seem like separate tales at all.
+Although Marissa does follow the story of Cinderella slightly, it is written in a way that is not predictable and more real than the original tale.
+Each book in the series adds new characters and embeds yet another fairy tale in the mix.
+The next one is Scarlet, about Little Red Riding Hood, who lives with her grandma.
+Each of these tales is so intricately woven together; they do not seem like separate tales.

 Spiderwick Chronicles by Tony DiTerlizzi and Holly Black

-Spiderwick is a five-book series that begins with a letter to the authors of the book.
+Spiderwick is a five-book series that begins with a letter to the book's authors.
 It then follows the adventures of twins Jared and Simon and their sister Mallory Grace.
 They find a strange book filled with characters they believe to be make-believe, such as dwarves, goblins, and elves.
-They soon discover that these creatures are real and find themselves on a mission to protect all that they know.
+They soon discover that these creatures are real and find themselves on a mission to protect all they know.

 The Inheritance Cycle by Christopher Paolini